 Seasonal businesses go through high and low periods.
 To prepare for those low periods, put money aside when times are good.

 During your busiest season, you should have a surplus of cash that you can tuck away and use during your off season.
+This strategy is often seen in high cash flow businesses, where steady revenue streams allow companies to save and invest for slower periods.
 These savings can help you stay afloat when sales wane during your slow periods.

 Place these funds in your business bank account and allocate them for use during your off season.